nascimentoliveira/concept-A-back-4/README.md

 ```
 ### **12. List a student**

-To view a student, you must do a `get` method at the  https://concept-a-api-2.onrender.com/students/:studentId route, passing the student id in place of `:studentId`.
+To view a student, you must do a `GET` method at the `/students/:studentId` route, passing the student id in place of `:studentId`.
 The API will respond with a message in the following format:

 ```bash
 {